 Shop the best Amazon Prime fashion and luggage deals ahead of Black Friday 2022

 Ready to save big on fashion ahead of the holiday season?
-Amazon is hosting a second Prime Day, named Prime Early Access sale, on Tuesday, October 11 and Wednesday, October 12, where you'll find early Black Friday discounts across all categories, including fashion and luggage deals.
-We've already found tons of markdowns on clothing, shoes, accessories and shapewear from fan-favorite brands like Calvin Klein, Columbia, Samsonite, Adidas and more.
+Amazon's second Prime Day, Prime Early Access sale, starts today, October 11 and runs through tomorrow, October 12.
+You'll find early Black Friday discounts across all categories, including fashion and luggage deals.
+We've found tons of markdowns on clothing, shoes, accessories and shapewear from fan-favorite brands like Calvin Klein, Columbia, Samsonite, Adidas and more.
 To snag all these fashion deals ahead of the Black Friday rush, all you have to do is sign up for an Amazon Prime membership.

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.

-Whether you’re looking to stock up on fall fashion or get a head start on holiday shopping, we’ve rounded up the best Amazon Prime fashion deals that are already available today.
-Here’s everything you need to know about the best clothing and luggage sales happening before the upcoming October Prime Day.
+Whether you’re looking to stock up on fall fashion or get a head start on holiday shopping, we’ve rounded up the best Amazon Prime fashion deals that are available right now.
+Here’s everything you need to know about the best clothing and luggage sales happening during October Prime Day.

-►Amazon deals: The best early Black Friday deals at Amazon ahead of October Prime Day
+►The best holiday gifts of 2022: Shop for everyone on your list with this ultimate guide

-►Competing sales: Beat Prime Day prices with the best sales at Best Buy, Nordstrom, Michael Kors and more
+►Competing Prime Day sales: Deals at Best Buy, Nordstrom, Michael Kors and more

+►Sign up for Amazon Prime: Qualify for up to 50% off now

-Here are our top ten favorite Amazon Prime fashion deals you can shop right now, including woven pajama pants, one of the best T-shirt bras we’ve tested and more.
+Here are our top ten favorite Amazon Prime fashion deals you can shop today, including woven pajama pants, one of the best T-shirt bras we’ve tested and more.
 Plus, score major savings on the viral "Amazon coat" from Orolay, which our tester—and Oprah—loves.

 Amazon Essentials Men’s Straight-Fit Woven Pajama Pant for $13.20 (Save $7.20)